 Thank you for your interest in the WellSpan York Hospital EM Residency Program!
-We are very excited about our upcoming 2020 interview season that will be virtual, with an optional in-person second look.
+We are very excited about our upcoming 2022 interview season that will be virtual, with an optional in-person second look.

 - Applications are done exclusively through the Electronic Residency Application Service (ERAS).

 - We do read every aspect of your residency application so we appreciate the time and effort you have put into this.
 Please note that your USMLE or COMLEX scores are required as part of your application.
 A passing score on Step 1 and both portions of Step 2 of the USMLE exam is strongly encouraged.